 Best Practices WYSIWYG with inline image handling

 Configuring WYSIWYG editors in Drupal is now more complicated than ever.
 First you need to choose which editor you like.
-Then you need to install and configure about 10 modules to make your chosen editor work in Drupal.
+Then you need to install and configure a handful of additional modules to make your chosen editor work in Drupal.
 All that is followed by a period or pulling your hair out, banging your head against your keyboard, and frantically googling for instructions on how to get everything to work nicely together.
 When you’re finally done and get something working, you probably don’t even realize that you’ve exposed yourself to a potential security vulnerability.